tjarkvandemerwe/tidyprompt/README.md

 function checks if the (transformed) LLM’s response is valid.

-Both extraction and validation functions can return feedback to the LLM, using the `llm_feedback` function.
+Both extraction and validation functions can return feedback to the LLM, using `llm_feedback()`.
 When an extraction or validation function returns this, a message is sent back to the LLM, and the LLM can retry answering the prompt according to the feedback.
 Feedback messages may be a reiteration of instruction or a specific error message which occured during extraction or validation.
 When all extractions and validations have been applied without resulting in feedback, the LLM’s response (after transformations by the extraction functions) will be returned.
-(The `send_prompt` function is responsible for executing this process.)
+(`send_prompt()` is responsible for executing this process.)

 Below is a simple example of a prompt wrap, which just adds some text to the base prompt: